valtix-security/terraform-provider-valtix/docs/index.md

 }
 ```

-Contact Valtix at support@valtix.com for information on the Valtix Tenant assigned to you
+Contact Valtix at support@valtix.com for information on the Valtix Tenant assigned to you.